bdeckard92/dupUT/02-Lesson-Plans/11-Express/README.md

 * Ensure that you are using the correct version of Express (v4).

-* Be sure to have Insomnia installed on your machine and you are familiar with using it.
+* Be sure to have Insomnia Core installed on your machine and that you are familiar with using it.

 ## Career Connection